Belief vs Becoming: An Invitation To Faith

 It’s also why they made the devastating assumption that they needed to become capable of doing what Jesus did.

-Now, when you hear that, you may quietly rejoice as you think about your spiritual resume.
-Especially since it would include your every thought and unrevealed motive.
+Now, when you see that, you may quietly rejoice as you think about your spiritual resume.
+Especially since it would include your every thought and unrevealed motive, which doesn’t meet the call to “be perfect” Jesus dropped on those who thought they could walk in a righteousness of their own (Matt 5:48).

-To trust him, despite what you see or struggle with, is the life of faith you’ve been given.
+To trust him, despite what you see or struggle with, is the life of faith we’ve been given.

 This blog explores what Jesus said and did.
 Everyone’s questions deserve conversation, not answers.
 You are invited to press in with us.
 Hit the link above to reach out or access all our resources.
 We'd love to hear from you.